epfl-ada/ada-2023-project-cinemada/Readme.md

 **Dec 9 - Dec 15**: Career Trajectory Analysis

-**Dec 16 - Dec 22**: Final validation of the results and creating a presentation of the whole datastory
+**Dec 16 - Dec 22**: Final validation of the results, design of a data story

-## Milestones:

-## Questions for TA: